kapitsa2811/PatternRecognition_TeamTasks/README.md

 - number of neurons in the hidden layer (in the range [10, 100] with step size 10)
 - learning rate used in stochastic gradient descent (in the range [0.1, 1] with step size 0.1)

-In a second step, the number of training iterations (combined with the convergence tolerance) are investigated and optimized during cross-validation and training.
+In a second step, the number of training iterations (combined with the convergence tolerance) are investigated and optimized during cross-validation (f-fold) and training.
-For that, a graph showing the loss on the training set and the validation set with respect to the training epochs is plotted.
+For that, a graph showing the loss on the training set and the validation sets with respect to the training epochs is plotted.

-In a third step, another cross-validation is performed for testing several different random initializations for the neuron weights and the best one is then chosen.
+In a third step, another cross-validation (5-fold) is performed for testing several different random initializations for the neuron weights.

 The script will output the results of the three steps as well as the total accuracy on the test set with the best parameters found during the above mentioned steps.